Transportation Security Officer (TSO)

-- Must be a U.S. Citizen or U.S. National and at least 18 years
+Must be a U.S. Citizen or U.S. National and at least 18 years of

-- Subject to post-employment random drug and/or alcohol
+Subject to post-employment random drug and/or alcohol testing

-required The qualification requirements listed above must be met at
+The qualification requirements listed above must be met at the time

 Veterans' Preference: TSA will provide employment preference to